DMOJ/docs/docs/site/pdf_generation.md

 also be captured by the `judge.problem.pdf` Django log handler.
 Depending on the error, setting the optional variables `SELENIUM_CUSTOM_CHROME_PATH` to the path of the Chromium binary and `SELENIUM_CHROMEDRIVER_PATH` to the path of the ChromeDriver binary may alleviate the problem.

-One common cause of PDF generation failures is mismatched Chromium and ChromeDriver versions.
-To find out if this affects you and how to fix it, follow the instructions in the [updating section](#updating).

 For other errors, take a look at the [Selenium documentation](https://www.selenium.dev/documentation/en/webdriver/), specifically the